NandoLT/reactProKit/README.md

-# React Pro Kit 🚀
+# React Pro Kit - Vite

 A modern and powerful React boilerplate with a comprehensive set of features and best practices for building scalable applications.